Destinations Italy Milan & Lakes

 Menaggio · west shore, 15 min by ferry from Varenna

-If the water is warm enough (June–September): Menaggio Lido is the lake's best public beach, twenty minutes on the ferry from Varenna.
+If the water is warm enough (June–September), Menaggio Lido is the public beach we'd pick on the whole lake, twenty minutes on the ferry from Varenna.
 Or the hotel's pool, with the lake in the background.
 Either ends the day correctly.

 8:00p.m.